01 of 09

 The European style of chess, which is most common today, includes pieces which reflect Medieval culture.
 According to the Smithsonian:

-If you are setting up a contemporary chess board, you will need to have the following pieces per color.
+If you are setting up a contemporary chess board, you will need to have 16 pieces of each color.
 While white and black are standard, there are many variations with colors and styles.

 - 1 king